-With invoice factoring, approvals are quick, setup is easy and funding is within 24 hours.
+With invoice factoring, setup is easy and funding is within 24 hours.
 The amount of cash available to you grows as your business grows.
-This is why many companies choose New Mexico factoring company programs for their funding choice.
+This is why many companies choose Scale Funding’s New Mexico invoice factoring programs for their financing.

 |Las Cruces||Lovington||Sante Fe|